 All these reactions should go away within several minutes.
 If they don’t, you can apply some ice to the area and see if that helps.

-And always remember to see a doctor if there is persistent redness, swelling, pain or signs of infection are present.
+Always remember to see a doctor if there is persistent redness, swelling, heat, pain or signs of infection are present.

-Still Have questions about hCG Diet Injections and shots?
-Please feel free to ask in the hCG Diet Forums.
+Should you still have questions about hCG Diet Injections and other shots, please feel free to ask in the hCG Diet Forums.